desertwitch/zipfuse/README.md

 ./zipfuse /mnt/albums /mnt/zipfuse 200M
 ```

-In the example above, the photo archives are contained in `/mnt/albums` and the
+In the example above, the `.zip` archives are contained in `/mnt/albums` and the
 target mount is at `/mnt/zipfuse`. `200M` describes the streaming threshold, at
-which individual ZIP-contained files are no longer entirely loaded into memory
+which individual `.zip`-contained files are no longer entirely loaded in memory
 but streamed to the kernel in chunks instead (bytes as requested by the kernel).

 The dashboard is exposed on `:8000` with the following routes: